Skip to main content

 When to Visit

 Spring (April-May) brings mild temperatures of 12-20°C with moderate rainfall (60-80mm monthly), perfect for vineyard walks and fewer crowds.
 Hotel prices drop 20-25% from peak season.
 Summer (June-August) offers warmest weather (18-26°C) and festival season, including Festival de la Cité (late June-early July) and Lausanne Lumières (October-January light festival).
 Expect 40% higher accommodation costs and occasional afternoon thunderstorms.
 Autumn (September-November) provides golden vineyard colors, harvest celebrations, and comfortable 10-18°C temperatures with increased rainfall (80-100mm).
 Winter (December-March) sees temperatures of 2-8°C with frequent fog but magical Christmas markets in December.
-Hotel rates drop 30-40%, making it ideal for budget travelers and museum enthusiasts.
-The nearby Alps offer world-class skiing within an hour.
+Hotel rates drop 30-40%, making it ideal for budget travelers and museum ensoiasts.
+The nearby Alps offer excellent skiing within an hour.
 Peak season pricing occurs during summer months and major conferences, while shoulder seasons (April-May, September-October) offer the best balance of weather, crowds, and value.
-Wine enthusiasts should visit during harvest season (September-October), while culture lovers will appreciate the quieter winter months when museums and galleries take center stage.
+Wine ensoiasts should visit during harvest season (September-October), while culture lovers will appreciate the quieter winter months when museums and galleries take center stage.